yehaha9876/gitlab/doc/user/project/merge_requests/merge_request_approvals.md

    in the "Approvals required" box
 1. Click **Save changes**

-There are however some restrictions:

-- The amount of required approvals, if changed, must be greater than the default set at the project level.
-This ensures that you're not forced to adjust settings when someone is unavailable for approval, yet the process is still enforced.
+There is a restriction however:
-- The number of Approvers must be greater or equal to the as the minimum required approvals as set in the default settings.
+The number of required approvals must be greater or equal to the number of required approvals in the project settings.

 NOTE: **Note:**
 If you are contributing to a forked project, things are a little different.